•

 Lives and works in Stekene, Belgium.

-His background as a draughtsman for newspapers and art magazines brings a unique set of influences to his artistic practice, highlighting his dynamic compositions, observational skills, versatility in different mediums, social commentary and precision to detail.
+Jan De Maesschalck observes, selects, interprets, and fantasizes to create his own paintings.
+The figures and settings displayed in Jan’s works are fragments taken from art history, photographs, magazines, and his own personal life.
+His background as a draughtsman for newspapers and art magazines brings a unique set of influences to his artistic practice, highlighting his dynamic compositions, observational skills, versatility in different mediums, social commentary, and precision to detail.

 De Maesschalck’s fascination with light, shadow, and the Old Masters, in addition to his meticulous eyes, sets the tone for his intimate paintings.
-Charged with an alluring color palette and bold content, his paintings are enigmatic, seductive and evocative, inviting viewers to embark on a journey of interpretation.
+Charged with an alluring color palette and bold content, his paintings are enigmatic, seductive, and evocative, inviting viewers to embark on a journey of interpretation.

 His works bring a contemporary perspective to the rich artistic heritage of Belgium painting, creating captivating works that resonate with both local traditions and global influences.